chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

 Fire Aspect II (minecraft:fire_aspect)
 ```

+Assassinate is a custom enchantment written with this proposal, that has a 1 in 65536 chance of instantly killing the target (using the `damage_target` effect), it is not explicitly part of this Proposal, it is simply included here for exposition purposes.

 With the first sword, the fire aspect enchantment applies first, and sets/adds fire ticks to the target.
 Then the Assassinate effect applies.
 If the Assassinate effect does activate, the entity will be on fire (unless it was immune), which may change resultant loot.

 With the second sword, the Assassinate effect applies first.
 If it does activate, then the target entity will be killed.
 Then when Fire Aspect evalutates, it fails because the target entity is dead.
 This means that if the Assassinate effect does activate, the entity will not be on fire, meaning that the resultant loot may change.